Nottingham Trent University: History

-The university was formed by the amalgamation of many separate institutions of higher education.
+Nottingham Trent University was formed by the amalgamation of several institutions of higher education in Nottingham.
 It originated from the Nottingham Government School of Design founded in 1843.

 In 1945, the Nottingham and District Technical College was established.
 In 1958, Nottingham Regional College of Technology opened and in 1959, the Nottingham College of Education began at Clifton.
 In 1964, Nottingham Regional College was opened and in 1966, the original Nottingham College of Design was linked with the Regional College.

 Together they merged and the institution was upgraded to Polytechnic status in 1970 to become 'Trent Polytechnic'.
 In 1975 it amalgamated with Nottingham College of Education, and in 1988 the official name changed to 'Nottingham Polytechnic'.